rachelcarmena/rachelcarmena.github.io/_posts/2018-01-06-living-a-coderetreat-as-a-facilitator.md

    thumbnail: /img/cards/posts/coderetreat/cover.svg
 ---

 Last 18th of November, I lived my first experience facilitating a Coderetreat.
-We celebrated the <a href="http://coderetreat.org" target="_blank">Global Day of Coderetreat</a>, an annual event in which Coderetreats take place simultaneously around all the world.
+We celebrated the [Global Day of Coderetreat](http://coderetreat.org), an annual event in which Coderetreats take place simultaneously around all the world.

 For those people who never attended a Coderetreat, it's a full day event where the same problem is faced with different constraints.
 It's a way to practice and improve our craft, experimenting, sharing and learning new things.
 Coderetreats started at 2009 and the current format came out at 2010.

 ## Before the event

 Global Day of Coderetreat organization provides a lot of resources to prepare yourself as a facilitator: videos, blogs, online hangouts to solve doubts, ...
-In my case, I was lucky, because I also had the help of my awesome colleague **<a href="https://codurance.com/publications/author/robert-firek" target="_blank">Robert Firek</a>**, who accumulates a lot of experience facilitating Coderetreats and he gave me a lot of advice and ideas.
+In my case, I was lucky, because I also had the help of my awesome colleague **[Robert Firek](https://codurance.com/publications/author/robert-firek)**, who accumulates a lot of experience facilitating Coderetreats and he gave me a lot of advice and ideas.

 On the other hand, I like this kind of events, because it helps to create community among us.
 For example, I had the opportunity to meet people from Wallapop, who also organized the event in Barcelona.
 We had an interesting meeting in which we reviewed all the items for the event, filling a table with cards about: